crimx/observable-hooks/docs/guide/render-as-you-fetch-suspense.md

 ### Error Handling

+Errors from Observables will be collected and re-thrown by `ObservableResource` as rendering errors.
 Define an error boundary following the instructions on [React Docs](https://reactjs.org/docs/concurrent-mode-suspense.html#handling-errors).